akshaybengani/Python-tutorials/README.md

 # Functions in Python
 Functions are the reuasble code we can call or invoke them to reuse the code inside the code

-## In built functions
+## Inbuilt functions
-In Python we have some predefined functions like max() and min() these functions are called as In built functions and are used to calculate the largest value of the parameter passed inside..
+In Python we have some predefined functions like max() and min() these functions are called as Inbuilt functions and are used to calculate the largest value of the parameter passed inside.

 ```python
 big = max("HelloWorld")